Official websites use .mil

 In 1999 and again in 2005, the U.S. Air Force conducted an Air Installation Compatible Use Zone Study for the U.S. Air Force Academy.
 The purpose of an AICUZ is to promote and inform compatible land development in areas off base that may be affected by military operations on base (e.g. aircraft noise).
 One part of an AICUZ study identifies noise contours associated with the specific flight operations of a particular air installation, using a metric called the Day-Night Average A-Weighted Sound Level (DNL), which covers noise levels over a 24-hour period.
 The recommended land use compatibility for residential development is 65 DNL or below.
 In areas where noise contours exceed compatibility levels, corresponding development is either discouraged or construction technology measures are recommended to reduce the noise signature.

 A noise validation study was conducted in 2015 in order to ensure the noise-specific component of the Academy's 2005 AICUZ study remained valid.
 It concluded that all noise contours associated with the Academy's flight operations remained confined to Academy property.
 This does not mean that noise does not go off the installation, but based on the DNL taken from current airfield operations, noise from these operations do not exceed the compatibility land use levels.
-USAFA is in the process of fully updating its AICUZ and plans to have a final product in summer of 2019.
-The study will be made available on this website once finalized.
+The 2019 AICUZ study for USAFA has been completed.
+It is available at the link under the Flight Operations Links module located in the upper right column of this page.

 Noise or Overflight Complaints